sha-onchain/Vibe_coding_series2/Challenge/README.md

 1. **Write a Medium Article**
    - Summarize what you learned from the live session
    - Write an article explaining CrowdFunding in TON Ecosystem explaining concept,contract, how to write it, how it is different from Ethereum Ecosystem (Solidity)
    - Explain it like teaching it to a 5 year old
+   - TOP ARTCILES WILL GET A SHARE OF $300 PRIZE POOL and chance to vibe code with us

 2. **Fork the Repository & Submit a PR**
    - Fork this repository